abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 Whether we are in the monastery or elsewhere, we rely on the requisites and other material items for our daily existence.
-Looking after these things is just an aspect of mindfulness—attending to what we're doing and what needs to be done in the present moment.
+Looking after these things is just an aspect of mindfulness---attending to what we're doing and what needs to be done in the present moment.
 This is not so mundane that we don't need to think about it.
 We learn to incorporate the way we care for material requisites into our day-to-day practice of mindfulness